willyum2n/resume/README.md

 - Built custom scripting language on top of firmware interface for latest product to realize new games without having to recompile and deploy game code.
 - Designed and maintain VPN networks that allows for best-in-industry customer support, software deployment, and streaming log data from all game systems.
 This critical network drives all day-to-day operation and allows for near real-time error detection in customer systems.
 We've fixed issues in customer systems before they even knew they had a problem.
 - Designed and developed reporting tools that allow support personnel to determine enterprise level health and arm them with the info needed to keep our customers making money
-- Developed Automated manufacturing of Raid commputing cluster so that untrained personnel can fabricate/deliver the R.A.I.D product
+- Developed Automated manufacturing of Raid computing cluster so that untrained personnel can fabricate/deliver the R.A.I.D product

 ## Spireon (Irvine, CA) (Remotely worked from Atlanta)
 *GPS Asset Tracking (www.spireon.com)*